tetrahedronix/essential-script/readme.txt

 3. Essential Script widget

 == Changelog ==
+= 0.8 =
+* Save properties with array object instead of array
+* Untrusted users are allowed to post only a limited set of HTML markup
+* Implement the Decorator pattern for enqueuing scripts to the front page
+* Frontend: Refactoring the `Strategy` pattern to remove conditional statements
+* Add FAQ section and tested up to Wordpress 4.9.1
+* Improve the documentation about the `Template Method` pattern
+* Add Context class to separate a request from a concrete strategy
+* Rename class name from `footer` to `foot` for using variable functions
+* Update minimum PHP version requirement
+* Add `async` and `defer` options to Settings page
-= 0.7.1 =
+* Fix improper use of wp_enqueue_scripts with Shortcode = 0.7.1 =
 * Upgrade CodeMirror from 5.31.0 to 5.32.0
 * Fix problem with `wp_enqueue_scripts` option was enabled with XML mode